What to write in a sympathy card

 Short and simple is fine

-It's better to keep your message short and sincere than to write flowery sentiments that don't ring true.
-Use our suggestions as a base and change them to fit your own feelings.
-Let your friend or relative know that you care, and that you're there for them when they need you.
-You don't need to be Shakespeare – just yourself.
+Keeping your sympathy message short and sincere is better than writing flowery sentiments that don't ring true.
+Use our suggestions as a starting point and then adapt them to fit your own feelings.
+Remember the words you write in a sympathy card simply need to show you care, are thinking of them and there for them whenever they need you.

-We hope you found this article helpful.
+We hope you found this article on sympathy card messages helpful.
 We’ve also put together some pointers on writing a eulogy.
 Our aim is always to make the practical aspects of funeral planning and losing someone close, just that little bit easier.